 The purpose of the peer review system is to resolve disputes that may arise in the delivery of dental services to the public.
-The Metro Denver Dental Society (MDDS) conducts unbiased, objective and timely reviews utilizing the Colorado Dental Association’s (CDA’s) format for addressing disputes between patients, dental care providers and third-party carriers.
+The Metro Denver Dental Society (MDDS) conducts unbiased, objective and timely reviews utilizing the Colorado Dental Association’s (CDA) format for addressing disputes between patients, dental care providers and third-party carriers.

 Peer review is not a court and has no disciplinary function.
 It merely provides an alternative dispute resolution mechanism, at no cost to either party.
 Peer review is a process by which the dental profession reviews and attempts to resolve dental treatment problems and misunderstandings through mediation.
-The MDDS Peer Review Committee consists of MDDS member dentists who volunteer their time and talents to review and assist patients.
+The MDDS Peer Review Committee consists of MDDS member dentists who volunteer their time to review and assist patients.

 A peer review committee will initially attempt to mediate a problem.
 If necessary, an arbitration panel may meet to discuss the case, and may examine clinical records, talk to the patient and the dentist and, if necessary, arrange for a clinical examination.
 The dentist and the patient will be informed of the committee’s decision and recommendation for resolving the problem.
 Peer review is not a court of law, but a voluntary process that relies on the good faith between a dentist and patient and their mutual interest in good dental health.
-This service has proven most effective when the participants understand its purpose and just as importantly, its limitations.
-The information listed below is to help you better understand peer review, avoid misunderstandings of the process and see how peer review can be of assistance to you in resolving your dispute.
+This service has proven most effective when the participants understand its purpose and limitations.
+The information listed below is to help you better understand peer review, avoid misunderstandings of the process and see how peer review can be of assistance in resolving your dispute.

 Some dental complaints, while valid, are not suitable for peer review.
 Peer review deals with quality and appropriateness of care.
 Therefore, there is no guarantee that your case will be accepted for review.